Auditing your website isn’t optional. It’s a necessity.

 Step #2: Search business in Google and other search engines

-One of the simplest things that you can do is to search for your business name in Google to determine its visibility.
+One of the simplest things that you can do for your local SEO audit is to search for your business name in Google to determine the visibility of your local listing, and the effectiveness of your search engine optimization.
 There should be an alignment between your search results and business name.

 So, in conducting a local SEO audit, start by searching your business name in all of the search engines, but especially Google.
 Make sure to search for your “business name + city.”

 At a glance, you can see that the local search result for “Bob Hamilton Plumbing Kansas” returned some local listings alongside the knowledge graph.

 In fact, Google recognizes and credits the business name with the website.
 This is bound to happen if the small business has been around for some time.

 The next thing you’ll need to do for your local SEO audit is to check if the business name is attached to a Google+ profile.
 Is the Google+ page link showing up in the organic search listings?

 It’s vital that the Google+ page link shows up when you search for the business name, because it shows the level of reach, influence and relative prominence of the small business brand in your locality.